gadam/fintech_assessment_01/README.md

 The three rounds of stage funding followed by an acquisition by Stewart in the seven years since the company's inception point to a successful vision and value proposition by its founders.
 The company's claim to have processed $100B USD in loans for 10 of the top 40 lenders in the country (CloudVIrga, n.d.) indicates that its marketshare is growing.

-According to Zoominfo, CloudVirga's nearest competitor in terms of revenue and employee headcount is Mortgage Cadence however no information could be found regarding where it ranked amongst all the players in that segment.
+According to Zoominfo (n.d.), CloudVirga's nearest competitor in terms of revenue and employee headcount is Mortgage Cadence however no information could be found regarding where it ranked amongst all the players in that segment.

 ## Recommendations

 CloudVirga may well consider uplifting its platform with automated underwriting thus reserving the step that produces underwriter-ready files only for exceptions.
-Removing the manual underwriting step would further compress the turnaround time for a loan application and in doing so, further meet the rising expectations of today's digital-centric consumer.
+Removing any manual underwriting step still included in the process would further compress the turnaround time for a loan application and in doing so, further meet the rising expectations of today's digital-centric consumer.

 A further gain in the automation journey would be to add natual language processing (NLP) within the application and underwriting sub-processes (Balasubramanian, et al, 2021).
-NLP would add the ability to more accurately identify potentially problematic applications that would require manual reviews and allow the remaining applications to be processed automatically therefore allowing originators and undewriters to be more productive.
+NLP would add the ability to more accurately identify potentially problematic applications that would require manual intervention and allow the remaining applications to be processed automatically therefore allowing originators and undewriters to be more productive.
 This would be further enhanced with NLP deployed to interrogate the underwriting email inboxes where much of the underwriter's time is spent managing unstructured information sent by intermediaries, third-parties and customers (Insurance Times, 2021)

 Given the fragmentation that still exists in the end-to-end mortgage origination process, CloudVirga may also consider diversifying from its home-lending segment and adapt its platform to service the microlending market.
 Demand for microloans has increased in the US, particularly as a result of the COVID-19 pandemic (Brock, 2022).
 The underwriting requirements of microlending are unlikely to be as onerous as those for mortgages and would be relatively simpler for CloudVirga to automate and perhaps even more easily incorporate NLP if it hasn't already.